angadmaan/DevOps/README.md

-# 🛡️ Becoming a DevSecOps Engineer
+# 🛡️ Becoming a DevOps Engineer

 > *Every expert was once a beginner.
 This repository is my proof of that.*